Adam Curtis: Documentaries

-Other creative influences are Robert Rauschenberg and Émile Zola.
+He has also cited Robert Rauschenberg and Émile Zola as creative influences.
 Curtis makes extensive use of archive footage in his documentaries.
 He has acknowledged the influence of recordings made by Erik Durschmied and is "constantly using his stuff in my films".

-Discussing his process in an interview with fellow documentary-maker Jon Ronson for Vice, Curtis said his extensive work with footage acquired from the BBC Archives is often led by 'instinct and imagination', with the aim of creating 'a mood that gives power and force to the story I'm telling'.
+Discussing his process in an interview with fellow documentary-maker Jon Ronson for Vice, Curtis said his extensive work with footage acquired from the BBC Archives is often led by "instinct and imagination", with the aim of creating "a mood that gives power and force to the story I'm telling".

 Instead of specially composed music, which Curtis has said "creates a sort of monoculture", he uses tracks from a variety of genres, decades, and countries, as well as sound effects that he discovers on old tapes.
 According to a profile of Curtis by Tim Adams, published in The Observer: "If there has been a theme in Curtis's work ... it has been to look at how different elites have tried to impose an ideology on their times, and the tragicomic consequences of those attempts".

 In 2005, Curtis received the Golden Gate Persistence of Vision Award at the San Francisco International Film Festival.
 In 2006, he was given the Alan Clarke Award for Outstanding Creative Contribution to Television at the British Academy Television Awards.
 In 2009, the Sheffield International Documentary Festival gave Curtis the Inspiration Award for inspiring viewers and other documentary filmmakers.
 In 2015, he was awarded the True Vision Award by the True/False Film Fest.
 Curtis's critics have accused him of exaggeration and distortion, even wilful misrepresentation.